JOYCE NANFAN (d.1542)

 Elizabeth Newport was the daughter of George Newport of Brent Pelham, Hertfordshire and Margaret Tyrwhitt.
 She married Thomas Barnardiston of Great Cotes, Lincolnshire (d.
-June 29, 1503) and had by him fifteen children, including Thomas (d.1542), George, John (d.1549?), Edmund, Margaret, and Elizabeth.
+June 29, 1503).
+Their fifteen children included Thomas (d.1542), George, John (d.1549?), Edmund, Margaret, and Elizabeth.
 The family occupied a messuage in Watling Street, London.
 Kedington, Suffolk became the family seat early in the sixteenth century.
 Thomas Barnardiston was buried in Great Cotes, where his widow rebuilt the roof and had it covered in lead.
 Although Elizabeth was the executor of his will, their eldest son opposed the establishment of a chantry, which was one of the provisions.
-She was forced to bring suit against him in Chancery (records are dated from 1504 to 1509) in an attempt to force him to release the land Thomas had specified be used to endow it.
-It was 1517 before she received a license from the Crown to found the chantry and it had not yet been built when she died.
+Records from 1504-9 indicated that Elizabeth brought suit against him in Chancery in an attempt to force him to release the land Thomas had specified be used to endow it.
+It was 1517 before she received a license from the Crown to found the chantry and it had yet to be built when she died.
 She spent her last years living at Walsingham Priory and made the prior of Walsingham her executor to make sure that her wishes would be carried out.
 To pay for other endowments, she had purchased a manor in Cambridgeshire.
 Income from this property was to be used for the support of a scholar who became known as “Lady Barnardiston’s Child.”
 Portraits: memorial brass in Great Cotes; effigy and portrait in stained glass in Kedington.

 GRACE NEWPORT (1515-c.1549)